Sleeping in Airports

 Luggage

 • Luggage Trolley – In Terminal 1, you can use the baggage carts from the baggage claim to the exit.
-In Terminal 2, you are able to take the carts outside the terminal to the parking lots for a fee of 10 pesos.
+In Terminal 2, you can take the carts outside the terminal to the parking lots for 10 pesos.

-• Luggage Wrapping – Available in 5 locations in T1, Lower and Upper Level.
+• Luggage Wrapping – Available in five locations in T1, Lower and Upper Level.

 Medical Services

-• Pharmacy – There are a number of pharmacies throughout the airport, the following are open 24 hours:
+• Pharmacy – There are several pharmacies throughout the airport, the following are open 24 hours:

 • Farmacia International – T1, Lower Level.